hamzsait/NoteTaker/README.md

 ### 4. Save and New Buttons

-In order to save a note you can click the save icon on the left and to write a new note click the pen icon on the right.
+In order to save a note you can click the save icon on the left, and to write a new note click the pen icon on the right.

 ![saveNewButtons](./images/saveNewButtons.png)